natwonglakhon/main/_posts/2026-07-08-qld_electricity_forecast.md

-# Probabilistic Electricity Demand Forecasting for Queensland Using Machine Learning
+# Forecasting Queensland Electricity Demand: Why Simple Models Beat Complex Ones at Short Horizons

 Electricity demand forecasting is one of the core problems in energy market operations.
 Grid operators need to know how much electricity will be consumed in the coming hours so they can dispatch the right amount of generation, keep the system stable, and avoid unnecessary costs.
 Getting it wrong in either direction is expensive: too little and you risk blackouts, too much and you're wasting money on generation that isn't needed.